Scores and Ranks

 How does a lower cost produce a higher score?

-A higher score always signals stronger competitiveness, regardless of what the pillar measures.
-For cost-based pillars — such as energy cost or labor cost — the scoring inverts the underlying value, so that a lower cost yields a higher score.
-This keeps the meaning consistent: across every pillar, "better for a manufacturer" always points upward.
+A higher score always signals stronger competitiveness, regardless of what a pillar measures — the same direction holds across all 14 pillars, from Manufacturing Labor Costs to Domestic Market Size.
+For cost-based pillars, such as Energy & Utilities Costs or Manufacturing Labor Costs, the scoring inverts the underlying value, so a lower cost yields a higher score rather than a lower one.
+This keeps the meaning consistent across the whole framework: whether the underlying metric is a cost to minimize or a capability to maximize, "better for a manufacturer" always points upward on the 0–100 scale, so scores stay directly comparable pillar to pillar.

 How are countries ranked, and what are the tier bands?